Biking with Kids in Squamish

 Located within walking distance of the SORCA Bike Skills Park, the Squamish BMX track is situated between Brennan Park Recreation Centre and the Squamish Municipal Campground.
 Kids are welcome to enjoy the park, and it is common to see a range of users from two-year-old's just learning how to balance on their bikes all the way to experts enjoying the track.

 Rental bikes in all shapes and sizes at the Paradise Valley Campground | Photo: Tourism Squamish

-Pack light and rent bikes for the whole family in Squamish.
-If you have never mountain biked before renting a bike is a fantastic way to get comfortable on two wheels.
-Bike rentals and tours for the whole family are available through the following providers:
+Pack light and rent bikes in Squamish.
+Bike rentals and tours for kids are available through the following providers: